 Many improvements are necessary to both institutional processes and operational practices in order for CARD Bank to reap the full benefits of collecting and analyzing its PPI data.
 The bank is in the process of adopting a new core banking system that will replace the existing array of manually linked databases with one centralized database to support more frequent and extensive data collection for the PPI.
-CARD MRI's Research Unit is now planning to track PPI data over time for all its clients.
-The census-based approach implies that
+CARD MRI's Research Unit1 is now planning to track PPI data over time for all its clients.
+The census-based approach implies that 1 CARD Bank is part of a group of entitites known together as CARD

-TCARD Bank is part of a group of entitites known together as CARD Mutually Reinforcing Institutions (MRI).
+1 CARD Bank is part of a group of entitites known together as CARD Mutually Reinforcing Institutions (MRI).
 The Research Unit for CARD MRI provides research services to all of the MRI entities, including CARD Bank.